You may be wondering if you have never used a bookkeeper before, how are bookkeeping service fees structured? Fill your

 If your bookkeeper does not want to offer a fixed price agreement, approach them after they have worked on your books for three to six months and ask for a fixed flat fee per month that is reviewed / renewed annually.

-Most bookkeepers don't mind sorting "shoebox" type filing ... especially for the "I don't like or do paperwork" client ... but if this is you ... you must be prepared to pay for this service.
+Most bookkeepers don't mind sorting "shoebox" type filing (paper or electronic) ... especially for the "I don't like or do paperwork" client ... but if this is you ... you must be prepared to PAY for this service.

 It takes time and time is money ... which is why you probably opted not to sort and organize it yourself.
 So no complaining when you get the bill ... and prompt payment of the bill is always appreciated.

 There are many small business owners out there who think bookkeeping is only about data entry.
 I'm here to tell you ... you are wrong.
 Just ask any small business owner who hired someone cheap to do data entry after they have been audited.

-It requires knowledge to know where to enter your data ... to the know the exceptions to the rules ... which means sorting your source documents is not as easy as you think it is ... if you want it done properly.
+It requires knowledge to know where to enter (or code) your data ... to know the exceptions to the rules ... which means sorting your source documents is not as easy as you think it is ... if you want it done properly.
 Hire a data entry clerk if you want, just don't mistake that person as a bookkeeper.

 If you want to save money and hand in your receipts sorted in an organized fashion, consider adapting this portable document filing system.
 It's a real money and time saver.